+EXAMPLE 1: 5GMSdMediaStreamHandler/17.5.0 (build2634) ExoPlayerLib/2.17.1

+EXAMPLE 2: 5GMSuMediaStreamHandler/17

 6.2.3.2.2 Media Session Handler identification

-The Media Session Handler in the 5GMS Client shall identify itself to the 5GMSd AF at interface M5d using a User-Agent request header (see section 5.3.3 of RFC 7231 [25]) in which the first element shall be a product identified by the token 5GMSdMediaSessionHandler (or 5GMSuMediaSessionHandler) and optionally suffixed with a product-version.
+The Media Session Handler in the 5GMS Client shall identify itself to the 5GMSd AF at interface M5d using a User-Agent request header (see section 5.5.3 of RFC 7231 [25]) in which the first element shall be a product identified by the token 5GMSdMediaSessionHandler (or 5GMSuMediaSessionHandler).
+The optional product-version suffix shall be present.
+This should indicate the version number of the present document (without the leading "V") with which the Media Session Handler implementation complies and shall, at minimum, indicate the 3GPP release number with which the implementation complies.

-The Media Session Handler may additionally supply a comment element in the User-Agent request header containing a vendor-specific identification string.
+The Media Session Handler may supply additional vendor-specific product identifiers in the User-Agent request header and may additionally supply a comment element containing vendor-specific information.

+EXAMPLE 1: 5GMSdMediaSessionHandler/17.5.0 (build1536) lib5gmsclient/0.3.1

+EXAMPLE 2: 5GMSuMediaSessionHandler/17

 NEXT CHANGE

 7.6.3.1 ContentHostingConfiguration resource